 Ask your government to support media freedom in West Papua

-The New Zealand government recently passed a motion calling for “genuine media freedom in West Papua”.
-Sadly, on 6th August two French journalists, Thomas Dandois and Valentine Bourrat, who were reporting on the growing human rights crisis in the Lanny Jaya region of West Papua were arrested and are being threatened with a 5 year jail sentence and a 40,000 US dollar fine just for reporting in West Papua.
+In recent years, a growing number of reporters have travelled undercover to the region to report on the situation.
+In August 2014, two French journalists, Thomas Dandois and Valentine Bourrat, who were reporting on the growing human rights crisis in the Lanny Jaya region of West Papua were arrested and threatened with a 5 year jail sentence and a $40,000 US dollar fine.

 These events have sparked a new international call for media freedom in West Papua.